 - Rent a scooter or bike and discover the nearby fishing villages around Tailamannar, go to the old Lighthouse, or drive by the natural Palmira Palms

 Besides implementing eco-friendly projects to manage plastic bottle pollution, the owners of the Vayu Resort hired local staff from the nearby villages.
 They are training them with the help of their experienced team from their Kitesurfing Lanka Resort in Kalpitiya.

-People in that part of Sri Lanka speak Tamil, which is the second official language in the country in addition to Singha spoken in the southern part.
-The resort hired a local English / Tamil / Singha teacher to teach and improve the knowledge of these three languages to the staff.
+People in that part of Sri Lanka speak Tamil, which is the second official language in the country, and Singha spoken in the southern region.
+So the resort hired a local English / Tamil / Singha teacher to teach and improve the knowledge of these three languages to the staff.
 The classes are offered three times a week, and free to all staff.

 Vayu Resort Travel Tips

-- The sun in Sri Lanka is incredibly strong!
-Make sure to take high SPF sunscreens, sunglasses and a good hat
+- The sun in Sri Lanka is extreme!
+Make sure to take high SPF sunscreens, sunglasses, and a good hat.

 - Share a taxi to keep the costs down.